Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2024BoardReport.md

 ---
+layout: default-en
 Title: 2024 Minutes of the Annual General Meeting of the Lac Notre Dame and Usher Lake Association
 description: AGM Lac Notre-Dame and Usher Lake Association
 date:
 ---

-# 2024 Annual General Meeting minutes
+## 2024 Annual General Meeting minutes

-## Annual General Meeting \- August 24, 2024, 16:00 at Camp Kalalla
+### Annual General Meeting \- August 24, 2024, 16:00 at Camp Kalalla

 Opened at 4:00 pm

 Mandate of the association:
 "to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

-## Constitution of the meeting - quorum based on registered members
+### Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
 By the time of the meeting, **48** members had paid their membership fees.
 32 people attended the meeting representing 21 household memberships.
 Quorum requires at least 25% of members to be present to reach quorum.
 Bylaws state that people who've paid the $10 membership fee are members and can vote.